Stewart Raffill: Film

 Raffill made his feature debut as director with The Tender Warrior, starring Dan Haggerty and sold to Warner Brothers.
 It was filmed on location in Okefenokee Swamp in Georgia.

 He sold his next script, Napoleon and Samantha, to Disney.
 Raffill also worked on the film as a producer.
 The film starred Jodie Foster and Michael Douglas.

 He wrote and directed When the North Wind Blows.

 Raffill wrote and directed The Adventures of the Wilderness Family with Robert Logan, leading to two sequels.

 He followed it with two films with Logan, Across the Great Divide and The Sea Gypsies.

 Raffill wrote and directed High Risk, shot in Mexico, starring James Brolin which he later described as a personal favorite.
 The film got him the job of writing and directing The Ice Pirates, made for John Forman and David Begelman at MGM.

-Raffill directed and did uncredited writing on The Philadelphia Experiment that won Best Science Fiction Film at the Rome Film Festival.
+Raffill directed and did uncredited writing on The Philadelphia Experiment which won Best Science Fiction Film at the Rome Film Festival.

-Raffill directed and wrote Mac and Me, made to provide royalties to the McDonald's Foundation and starred Jade Calegory, who had spina bifida.
+Raffill directed and wrote Mac and Me, made to provide royalties to the McDonald's Foundation and starring Jade Calegory, who had spina bifida.
 The film is frequently cited as one of the worst ever made, but it later attained cult status and was re-released in 2019.

 Begelmen hired Raffill to direct Mannequin Two: On the Move.
 Raffill wrote the original screenplay for Passenger 57.

 Raffill wrote and directed Lost in Africa made for the Tusk charity.
 He also wrote and directed Tammy and the T-Rex, which starred Paul Walker, Denise Richards and Terry Kiser, which was re-released in 2019 and was the official selection for the Fantastic Fest and premiered at Beyond Fest.
 It was also featured in its entirety in the 2022 comedic video game, High on Life.

 Other credits include A Month of Sundays, starring Rod Steiger, Sal Sapienza and Dee Wallace Stone; Survival Island, starring Billy Zane and Juan Pablo DiPace; Mysterious; and the family musical Standing Ovation.